-Bangladesh has made significant progress in improving maternal, newborn, and child health (MNCH) and family planning (FP) outcomes.
-However, maternal mortality and neonatal mortality remain very high because women in Bangladesh marry and begin bearing children early, which correlates with the highest adolescent fertility rate in Asia.
-Programs targeting young women and their partners could help to improve maternal and newborn health outcomes.
+Why it Matters: Bangladesh has made significant progress in improving MNCH and FP outcomes.
+However, maternal and neonatal mortality remain elevated.
+Bangladesh has the highest adolescent fertility rate in Asia, as women marry and begin bearing children early.
+Therefore, programs targeting young women and their partners are necessary to improve these outcomes.